Kinto/kinto/docs/faq.rst

 ElasticSearch for instance.
 In order to do this, you could listen to the events that Kinto triggers and send the data to your ElasticSearch cluster.
-`There is a tutorial <http://kinto.readthedocs.io/en/latest/tutorials/write-plugin.html>`_ for that on the documentation.
+`There is a tutorial <http://kinto.readthedocs.io/en/latest/tutorials/write-plugin.html>`_ for that in the documentation.

 Say I wanted to move all my Kinto data out of the database, would the best way to be via the backend?
 -----------------------------------------------------------------------------------------------------